jupyter/docker-stacks/examples/make-deploy/README.md

 eval $(docker-machine env dev)
 # pull a docker stack and build a local image from it
 make image
-# start a notebook server in a container
+# start a Server in a container
 make notebook
 ```